ivdort/dl2-callibrated-lm/blogpost.md

 ## Further Research:
 > This section discusses our ideas for future work.
+To further improve the performance and reliability of our model, several avenues for future work have been identified.
+Firstly, developing a custom tokenizer tailored to our specific dataset could enhance the tokenization process, potentially increasing the accuracy of the masked token prediction and reducing hallucination in generative tasks.
+Additionally, leveraging a more comprehensive and powerful dataset could provide the model with a richer context, thereby improving its ability to generate coherent and factually accurate sentences.
+Exploring different models to assess the hallucination rate would also be beneficial; by comparing results across various architectures, we can identify which models are more effective in minimizing hallucinations.
+Finally, conducting extended training over more epochs could provide insights into the model's learning curve.
+Specifically, tracking the loss over additional epochs would help determine whether the model's performance continues to improve or not, thereby informing decisions on optimal training duration.
+By addressing these areas, we aim to enhance the robustness and accuracy of our model, reducing hallucination and increasing its reliability for real-world applications.

 ## Concluding Remarks
 > This section concludes the insights of this blogpost.